wsdt/wsdt/README.md

-**Software & DevOps Engineer specialized on GovTech (e.g. IoT), FinTech (e.g. Blockchain) & SportsTech.**
+**Software & DevOps Engineer specialized in Blockchain, IoT and Docker.**
 Reach out if you need help with your mobile/web application, Docker/Kubernetes, IoT or have an interesting project in your mind!
 Would love to hear about your vision.

 Offering..
-* Technical workshops about Docker, IT-Security, Software-Development/Engineering and IoT.
+* Technical workshops about Blockchain, IoT, Docker, IT-Security and Software-Development/Engineering.
-* Software Development/Engineering in ~10 programming languages
 * Technical consultancy & business model evaluation for startups & companies of all sizes.
 * DevOps: Docker, Kubernetes (also having experience with Windows Containers), ..
-* Specialized in IoT, Blockchain (Solidity, Web3) and Docker.
+* Specialized in IoT, Blockchain (Solidity Smart Contracts, Web3) and Docker.
 ..more on www.wavect.io/#services

 Some key facts to keep it simple: